AuReMe/metage2metabo/docs/output.rst

 The results are stored in a json file named ``indiv_scopes.json``.
 The keys in this file are each metabolic network and the values are the compounds that can be produced individually by the metabolic network.

-Also it occur that seeds are produbile by individual organisms, they will be listed in ``indiv_produced_seeds.json``.
+Also it can occur that seeds are produbile by individual organisms, in this case they will be listed in ``indiv_produced_seeds.json``.
 The keys in this file are each metabolic network and the values are the seeds that can be produced individually by the metabolic network.

 The reverse of the previous iscope dictionary is stored in two files ``rev_iscope.json`` and ``rev_iscope.tsv``.
 The latter file is a matrix with compounds as column header and species in row.
 For each compounds, we have the producibility of the compounds by the species (0 not producible and 1 producible).